Staff are available Monday through Friday, 8:00 am to 4:30 pm. Call 515-281-5171 or email IBM@iowa.gov, for assistance.

 Board Members

-Board members who are appointed to a three-year (full) term begin serving on May 1.
+Board members are appointed by the governor and confirmed by the Iowa Senate.
+Board members who are appointed serve for a three-year term beginning May 1.
 Those who are appointed to complete an unexpired term begin serving at the time of the appointment.
+Board members may serve up to three terms, no more than nine years in total.

 If you would like to serve on the board, please contact the governor’s staff member in charge of appointments at 515-281-0215 or visit the Talent Bank website where you can also see a list of our current Board members.